FOR AGES 3 YEARS TO 18 YEARS

 They are important for the environment or the habitat they live in as they maintain the necessary coastal waters and estuaries.
 They are important for the ecological balance in the water.

-The Far Eastern Curlew's (Numenius madagascariensis) endangered population is because of many anthropogenic threats to their natural habitat.
-Their population has been decreased by more than 75% in the past 28-30 years.
 The coastal development has resulted in the major habitat loss of these birds.
-Increasing tourist and transport facilities around the coast has deteriorated the natural environment of these long bill birds.
-Mining, fishing, aquaculture, water pollution through factories, fertilizers are the main reasons for these Eastern Curlews (Numenius madagascariensis) endangered number in the world.
+Increasing tourist and transport facilities around the coast have deteriorated the natural environment of these long-bill birds.
+Mining, fishing, aquaculture, water pollution through factories, and fertilizers are the main reasons for these Eastern Curlews (Numenius madagascariensis) being endangered number in the world.

 The Eastern Curlew migration map covers a very large distance from both global north and south.
 Their migration starts from Russia and some parts of China where they mostly breed.
-From there, these birds prefer a short fly to Japan, then Thailand, Malaysia, South Korea.
+From there, these birds prefer a short flight to Japan, then Thailand, Malaysia, and South Korea.
 Then they reach their non-breeding grounds of Australia and the Philippines.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 For more relatable content, check out these Long-tailed Sibia facts or Anna's hummingbird facts pages.

-You can even occupy yourself at home by coloring in one of our free printable Eastern curlew coloring pages.
+You can even occupy yourself at home by coloring in one of our free printable Eastern Curlew coloring pages.